Here is a bit of history on how we became what we are today!

 2009 - The Magnum X being introduced in 2009 is powered by a Tier 3 Cummins QSB 130 H.P. turbo charged after cooled diesel engine, meeting all Federal Emissions standards.
 Incorporating a 4 foot straight thru cleaning chamber with a three step cleaning system, bankout hydraulics, an oversized oil cooler and radiator are all standard.
 The Magnum X features the Sauer-Danfoss Plus One system monitoring all vital engine functions, as well as, harvester settings.
 With a rear mounted engine you get better traction on the drive tires and a much lighter picking head that won't sink in soft dirt, the Magnum X builds on a tradition of excellence while improving both functionality and profitability for the grower.

 What a change since 1966!
-New generations of growers and designers, creating new ideas to deal with new more restrictive environmental regulations, new more productive and economical orchard production techniques, and new challenging problems to solve.
+New generations of growers and designers, creating new ideas to deal with ever changing and more restrictive environmental regulations.
+Every year we are working on more productive and economical orchard production techniques, and finding new, challenging problems to solve.
 Our goal at Weiss McNair is to be there with you, where it happens, when it's happening, leading the way.
-We have been there first with most of the harvest innovations of the last 40 years and we intend to be there for generations to come.
+We have been there first with most of the harvest innovations of the last 50 years and we intend to be there for generations to come.